GabrielReisR/website_grr/content/projects/suicides_in_brazil/index.md

 Key questions asked were:
 1. How many suicides occured by year?
 And by month?
 Was there any noticeable uptrend or downtrend throughout the years?
-2. Who commited suicide?
+2. Who died of suicide?
 Age, sex, race, occupation and other demographics were explored.
 3. Where did suicide occur?
 Where were suicides more common and which Brazilian states had higher reports of suicide?